bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 ## .NET Implementation Tips

 - 2 top tier solution folders `src` and `test`
-- Domain entities in classlib `Wintermute.Domain` with classes organised by domain features, such as `Trading`, `Investments`.
+- House domain entities in its own classlib `Wintermute.Domain` organised by domain features, such as `Trading`, `Investments`.
-- A `record` is a good fit for representing _Value Objects_
+- `record` types are a perfect fit for representing _Value Objects_, see [Records](#records)
+- Entity classes should be `sealed`, preventing unwanted inheritance relationships.
+- Entity properties should lean into `private set` heavily, disallowing external mutation.
+- Static factory pattern.
+Entities should have a private constructor and a public `Create` method

 ### Records